pkill9/POSproject/README.md

-solutions-mobile-backend-starter-android-client
+Point of Service App
 =====================================

+Using solutions-mobile-backend-starter-android-client backend code

 This project is Android native client sample for Mobile Backend Starter.

-Disclaimer: This is not an official Google Product.

 ## Products
 - [App Engine][1]